DiabloPower/bashscripts/README.md

 - GitHub Repository: [nautilus-scripts](https://github.com/cfgnunes/nautilus-scripts.git)
 - Local ZIP File: `nautilus-scripts-main.zip` (if present)

+## Compatibility
+These scripts were developed on Zorin OS 17.2 but should run on all Debian-based systems.
+Tested on:

+- Zorin OS 17.2
+- Debian Bookworm (ARM)

 ## Usage
 ### Graphical File Managers
 The scripts can be accessed via the context menu in Nautilus, Caja, or Nemo.